brucefan1983/GPUMD/tools/readme.md

-# Tool related to GPUMD and NEP
+# Tools related to GPUMD and NEP

 * Below is a list of the tools related to GPUMD and NEP (only the initial creator is listed).
 * Hope you find them helpful, but you should use them with caution.